vanHeemstraSystems/home-assistant-with-python/README.md

-# home-assistant-with-python
+home-assistant-with-python
-Home Assistant with Python
+# Home Assistant with Python

+Based on "Home Automation with Python and Home Assistant" at https://www.youtube.com/watch?v=iIdoXzcuV2Q